BojarLab/glycowork/README.md

     This glycan occurs in the following species: ['Antheraea_pernyi', 'Apis_mellifera', 'Autographa_californica_nucleopolyhedrovirus', 'AvianInfluenzaA_Virus', 'Bombyx_mori', 'Bos_taurus', 'Caenorhabditis_elegans', 'Drosophila_melanogaster', 'Homo_sapiens', 'HumanImmunoDeficiency_Virus', 'Mamestra_brassicae', 'Megathura_crenulata', 'Mus_musculus', 'Rattus_norvegicus', 'Spodoptera_frugiperda', 'Sus_scrofa', 'Trichinella_spiralis']

+    Puh, that's quite a lot!
+Here are the phyla of those species: ['Arthropoda', 'Chordata', 'Mollusca', 'Negarnaviricota', 'Nematoda', 'Virus']

     This glycan contains the following motifs: ['Chitobiose', 'Trimannosylcore', 'core_fucose']

     That's all we can do for you at this point!